-The doctors and researchers at MSK Kids, the pediatric program at Memorial Sloan Kettering, are united by a shared goal: to improve outcomes for children, teens, and young adults while decreasing the long-term side effects from treatment.
-The breakthroughs and cures every family hope for are made possible by the game-changing research being done at MSK Kids.
+Doctors and researchers at MSK Kids, the pediatric program at Memorial Sloan Kettering, are united by a shared goal: to improve outcomes for children, teens, and young adults while decreasing the long-term side effects from treatment.
+The breakthroughs and cures that every family hopes for are made possible by the game-changing research at MSK Kids.
 With the money raised through Kids Walk for MSK Kids, that future becomes more achievable each year.

-Here are some of the promising research and initiatives that received funding from 2019 Kids Walk for MSK Kids:
+Here are some of the promising research and initiatives that received funding in 2020 from Kids Walk for MSK Kids:

 How are we making a difference?
 MSK Kids treats more children, teens, and young adults with cancer than any other hospital in the US, and its researchers are now offering to sequence the genomes of every one of them through the Pediatric Translational Medicine Program.
 Using MSK-IMPACT—a technology invented at MSK that can search a patient’s genes and detect 468 genetic mutations (changes to the DNA) that are known to play a role in cancer, the program promises to deliver targeted therapies to more kids battling cancer than ever before.
 Kids Walk for MSK Kids funding gives doctors the tools they need to search through all of those genes, find the cancer-causing mutations, and match its youngest patients with the most effective treatments possible.